 If you’ve tried and failed to get an allotment in London, why not sign up for a Castle mini-plot.
 You help out in our garden and we’ll give you a small plot of your own to tend.
 Contact mini-plotters for more information.

 Growing Communities (GC) is a social enterprise providing seasonal fruit and vegetables to more than 800 households in Hackney through their organic veg box scheme.
-We’ve provided GC with 100m2 in our garden to grow produce for their Hackney-grown salad bags.
-The Castle Climbing Centre is also a pick-up point for the box scheme.
+We’ve had a long standing relationship with GC, and act as a pick-up point for the box scheme.
 Growing Communities won the Best Independent Local Retailer category in the Observer Food Monthly Awards 2012.

 Sustainable City Awards – Winner in Sustainable Food Category